 Sometimes, despite the best planning and preparation, labor and delivery becomes complicated or problems arise.
-For the safety of the mother and baby, doctors often use tools to aid in delivery, such as vacuum extractors or forceps.
+For the safety of the mother and baby, doctors often use tools to aid in vaginal delivery, such as vacuum extractors or forceps.
 Unfortunately for parents, there is rarely time to consider the side effects of assisted delivery in the heat of the moment.
 Instead, you put your trust in your doctor to make the best decision for you and your child.

 But what happens when using assistive tools was not in your best interests and as a result your child was injured?
 Read on to learn more about the potential dangers and side effects of assisted delivery, and what you can do to protect your child.

 What Does Assisted Delivery Mean?

-Sometimes during labor and delivery, problems arise that can stall the process, tire you out or cause the baby to become stuck in the birth canal.
+Sometimes during a vaginal delivery, problems arise that can stall the process, tire you out or cause the baby to become stuck in the birth canal.
 If the doctor assesses the situation and determines that you or the baby need a bit of help, he or she can assist the delivery process using tools, such as forceps or a vacuum extractor.
-This allows the doctor to help guide the baby through the birth canal.
+This allows the doctor to help guide the baby through the birth canal to, hopefully, a successful vaginal birth.

 What are the Side Effects of Vacuum Delivery?